 I often drown while painting, which is almost a physical sensation.

 Without fear, without hesitation.
 Because fear paralyzes, because fear perpetuates.
-No waiting, yet fighting the nonsense armed with paint.
+No hesitation, yet fighting the nonsense armed with paint.

 Today.
 Because tomorrow there will be new voices dominating my brain.